 - TopMed10, Fellowship Programme supporting Career Development and Interdisciplinary Training in Omics driven Personalised Medicine, operated by University College Dublin.

-- APEX, APC Postdoctoral Excellence Programme, operated by APC Centre @ University College Cork (forthcoming programme).
+- APEX, APC Postdoctoral Excellence Programme, operated by APC Microbiome Ireland at University College Cork.

-- ALECS, Advanced Learning in Evolving Critical Systems, operated by LERO Centre @ University of Limerick (forthcoming programme).
+- ALECS, Advanced Learning in Evolving Critical Systems, operated by LERO Centre at University of Limerick.

-- Research Leaders 2025, A Fellowship Programme developing the Next Generation of Agri-Food Research Leaders, operated by Teagasc (forthcoming programme).
+- Research Leaders 2025, A Fellowship Programme developing the Next Generation of Agri-Food Research Leaders, operated by Teagasc.